kurtradecki/gcp-pa-psc-looker-demo/README.md

 Most errors in this Terraform script can be cleared by running the `terraform plan` and `terraform apply -auto-approve` again.

-gcloud commands in a Terraform script, which this script includes, can at times return a long error message that includes the following error: "local-exec provisioner error" and "unable to queue operation since queue fifo_queue is full according to queue".
+This script includes gcloud commands in the Terraform script.
+In general, gcloud commands in a Terraform script can at times return a long error message that includes the following error: "local-exec provisioner error" and "unable to queue operation since queue fifo_queue is full according to queue".
 Same as mentioned, re-running the terraform commands `terraform plan` and `terraform apply -auto-approve` will clear the error.

 ## Conclusion & Cleanup